By Judie Wexler May 16, 2019

 For me, the culmination of all our work is seeing students walk across the stage to receive their diplomas to the cheers of family, friends, and community.
 We all recognize the hard work and sacrifice that goes into completing a degree.
 As graduates’ names and dissertation titles are read, we celebrate the journey that brought everyone to this place and the faculty who provide the support for engagement in challenging and leading edge subject matter.

 As we say farewell and congratulations to the 425 people graduating, we are also welcoming them into our community of alumni.
 We will continue to have opportunities to grow, change, develop, and be together.
 In a few short months, we greet new students and begin the process again.
 The same, but different, because we have had time to reflect on what we’ve learned from our graduates and our changing context.
 Part of the joy of higher education is the constant engagement with new students and the life-long connections with those one teaches.

 On behalf of the CIIS community, I thank you for all your wonderful contributions, both personally and academically.
 You are a part of a long tradition of adventurous students seeking deep learning and ways to impact the world and the people around them.
 We look forward to hearing about all you do.
 Please stay in touch.

-As your president, I am excited by the ways in which we are exploring new avenues to improve mental health and understand consciousness.
+I am excited by the ways in which we are exploring new avenues to improve mental health and understand consciousness.
 In this time of rapid change and stress, higher education has to rethink how we educate and set our goals for success.
 The big questions CIIS has always asked, are even more important today and require that we consider new lenses as we seek answers.